 El Paso, Texas

 John is the Pastor of University Presbyterian Church in El Paso, TX.
 He serves the community on the Downtown Mission Connection.
-He is an active leader in many of the many of the 43 mission partnerships that University Presbyterian Church has throughout El Paso and Juarez, Mexico, and is a former president of the Presbyterian Border Outreach.
+He is an active leader in many of the 43 mission partnerships that University Presbyterian Church has throughout El Paso and Juarez, Mexico, and is a former president of the Presbyterian Border Outreach.

 John holds a BA from Westminster College, and both a M.Div. and D.Min. from Princeton Theological Seminary.